LinkedIn is essential for a successful job search today. But it is very public. That is the reason we all join it.

 Once you have a new job, don't drop LinkedIn.
 It may well help you be more successful in your work.
-But, best of all, your next job might find you on LinkedIn, unless it is obvious that you have dropped out and aren't paying attention.
+But, best of all, your next job might find you on LinkedIn, unless it is obvious that you have dropped out and are not paying attention to LinkedIn.

-However, if no one else is in LinkedIn, don't take that as a sign that you have free rein to do anything you want!
+If no one else is on LinkedIn, don't take that as a sign that you have free rein to do anything you want!
 Someone from your current employer could join, and expect to "connect" with you.
-I've even heard of clueless recruiters checking out a potential job candidate by contacting the employer via LinkedIn.
-So do be active, but also be very careful!
+I've even heard of clueless recruiters checking out a potential job candidate by contacting the candidate's current employer via LinkedIn.
+Be active, but also be very careful!